Meet the board of directors

 Paul A.G.
 McCarney

 Paul A.G.
-McCarney, P. Eng. was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2020.
+McCarney, P. Eng. was appointed to the Hydro Ottawa Holding Inc. Board effective July 1, 2020 and is the Chair of the Strategic Initiatives Oversight Committee and a member of the Governance and Management Resources Committee.
 Paul began his career with Ottawa developer Campeau Corporation in 1985 before transitioning to Graydex Ottawa Inc., a local sewer/watermain contractor, in 1987.
 Over the course of 20 years, Paul had a number of roles leading to President and majority owner.

 In 2012, Paul sold Graydex to Tomlinson Group of Companies where he was responsible for the overall operations of the sewer/watermain division until January 2015.